Tax overhaul lawsuit filed by 4 blue states is dismissed

 Oetken said in his dismissal that the states failed to show that the cap was unconstitutionally coercive.

+“The cap, like any federal tax provision, will affect some taxpayers more than others and, by extension, will affect some states more than others,” Oetken wrote.
+“But the cap, again like every other feature of the federal Tax Code, is a part of the landscape of federal law within which states make their decisions as to how they will exercise their own sovereign tax powers.”

-Democratic New York Gov. Andrew Cuomo said the plaintiffs “are evaluating all options including appeal.”
+Democratic New York Gov. Andrew Cuomo called the SALT cap “unprecedented, unlawful, punitive and politically motivated” in a statement Monday.

+“We disagree with the court’s decision and are evaluating all options including appeal,” he added.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.